aboutbits/ansible-caddy-sites/readme.md

 ## Versioning

-In order to have a versioning in place and working, create leightweight tags that point to the appropriate minor release versions.
+In order to have a versioning in place and working, create lightweight tags that point to the appropriate minor release versions.

 Creating a new minor release: